will-the-g/CPSC_298_LLM/lectures/lecture02.md

 ## Housekeeping
 - NixOS
+- Warp now available on Linux (& thus WSL)
+- Discord invite is on Canvas

 ## Notes
 Using Formal Methods with Type Theory, Specification, and Testing for Large Language Models (LLMs)